 We have signed up to the Mindful Employer charter, which shows our commitment to being an exemplary employer.

 Charter for employers who are positive about mental health

-South West Yorkshire Partnership NHS Foundation Trust have signed up to the Charter for Employers who are Positive about Mental Health
+South West Yorkshire Partnership NHS Foundation Trust has signed up to the Charter for Employers who are Positive about Mental Health.

 - People who have mental health issues may have experienced discrimination in recruitment and selection procedures.
 This may discourage them from seeking employment.

 - While some people will acknowledge their experience of mental health issues in a frank and open way, others fear that stigma will jeopardise their chances of getting a job.

 - Given appropriate support, the vast majority of people who have experienced mental ill health continue to work successfully as do many with ongoing issues.

 - Show a positive and enabling attitude to employees and job applicants with mental health issues.
 This will include positive statements in local recruitment literature.